MomsFriendlyDevCo/O/FUNCTIONS.md

   -v, --verbose      Be verbose - use multiple to increase verbosity --name <name>      The name of the worksheet (default is "Data") (default: "Data") --format <format>  Specify the format when outputting to STDOUT.
-Can be "csv" (default) or "html" (default: "csv") -h, --help         output usage information
+Can be "csv" (default) or "html" (default: "csv") --csv              Set the output format to CSV --html             Set the output format to HTML
+  -h, --help         output usage information

 Notes: